stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Elephant Herd]({{ site.pics_url }}20240709_115944.jpg)

 The backyard bordered the cliffs to the sea.
-On the other side of the fence was a *The Clif Walk* which extends a few miles along the coast.
+On the other side of the fence was an entrance to the *Cliff Walk* which extends a few miles along the coast.

 ![Linda and Camilla Walking to Cliffs]({{ site.pics_url }}20240724_080758.jpg)